-11.5 Staff Training
+12.4 Staff Training

-The governors / proprietors recognise the need for staff to undergo regularly updated safeguarding training and the requirement to ensure our children are taught about safeguarding, including online.
+The Governors recognise the need for staff to undergo regularly updated safeguarding training and the requirement to ensure our children are taught about safeguarding, including online.
 With that in mind, online safety training for staff will be integrated, aligned and considered as part of our overarching safeguarding approach.
 It will also be considered within our teaching and learning policy and practice.